AstraLuma/qwertyuiop.ninja/_posts/2015-22-29-emojis-on-linux.md

 fix for this is surprisingly complex and non-trivial.
 And unfortunately, the explaination of which involves a background in GTK.
 Especially since I've looked at the source code for 3 different projects, including GTK itself, in order to understand the issue.
-This will be the subject of a future blog post, as there doesn't seem to be an answer on the "right" way to do this.
+This will be the subject of a future blog post, as there doesn't seem to be an answer on the "right" way to do this, and I don't want this to be a GTK post.

 In addition, there is [a standard](http://google-opensource.blogspot.com/2013/05/open-standard-color-font-fun-for.html) for including full-color bitmaps in OTF/TTF fonts produced by Google, accepted by Microsoft, and supposedly